UNIVERSITY OF INDIANAPOLIS (Communication)

 Konye O. Dear prospective student:

 I teach at Indiana University Purdue University and at Ivy tech Community College.
 I have taught speech communication, interpersonal communication, and independent studies.
 My teaching approach is interactive, holistic, and comprehensive.
-Ultimately, I try
+Ultimately, I try to adapt learning to the student.
+I have studied,

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.